Recipes

 7. Top with the cucumber salad and chopped peanuts.

 If you leave out the pickled radish, make sure to add some salt, as the radish is where most of the salt comes from in this dish.
-I’m not kidding about the turmeric, if you like your counter tops or don’t want yellow hands for a week - be careful.
-You can substitute the fried tofu with whatever you want — don’t be afraid to get creative, these market ladies sure weren’t!
+I’m not kidding about the turmeric, if you like your counter tops or don’t want yellow hands for a week – be careful.
+You can substitute the fried tofu with whatever you want — don’t be afraid to get creative.

 Update: I went to another temple fair two nights ago and saw 3(!) vendors with this dish.
 It’s taking over Bangkok by storm! - April 4, 2008